 10. CLASSIC GARMENTS

-Pick the colour that works for you.
-Pack two or three – different colours; sleeve lengths (i.e.: 3/4 sleeve) and thicknesses.
+Pick the color that works for you.
+Pack two or three – different colors; sleeve lengths (i.e.: 3/4 sleeve) and thicknesses.
 Wear under ski clothing; jackets; wear alone; dress up with a vest, scarf or wrap.
 You’ll be thankful you packed them.

 Singlet, sleeveless, and tanker style tops are also handy.

 Wear to bed, to keep your chest warm, or don when the weather is hot and humid.
 Also great for wearing under semi-sheer blouses and tops.

 Again – I pack several colors of these.

 Don’t presume the Twin Set is out of fashion.
 It is one of the most worn items I packed, and one of the few that survived all of our world travel so far.
 Here I wear it in Romania, Italy, and Cuba.

 Because it is two-piece, I can wear it day or night, and if the weather changes, and or remove the cardigan.
 The black cardigan has been worn alone many times.